LRDeBerry/prework-study-guide/README.md

 ## Description

 This project was created for students going through boot camp.
-My motivation for completing this project is wanting to problem solve and create at the same time.
-I built this project because I want to learn a new skill for my love of developing and a career change.
-This solves my limited knowledge in the field and a great starting point to build for my future.
-This project has given me the chance to learn about HTML, CSS, JavaScript and basic principles of Web Development.
+My motivation for completing this project is wanting to solve problems and to be creative with building various projects.
+I built this project because I wanted to learn a new skill and to push myself.
+Even with my limited knowledge in the field, this is a great starting point to build for the future.
+This project has given me the chance to learn about HTML, CSS, JavaScript and what it takes to be a full stack developer.

 ## Installation